Club Inglés Bella Vista: Legacy

-In 1884, Dr. William Alexander Mackay joined the Club Inglés and created the Sociedad de Juego de Pelota (Ball Game Society), which organized football games along with other typical British sports.
-He was soon joined in his work in Huelva by another young doctor, Robert Russell Ross, and the two of them kept organizing football games between the Rio Tinto miners and in 1888, they began to also include crews of English ships who docked in the port of Huelva, ranging from sailors to captains through officers.
-This entity became known in Huelva as Recreo de Huelva.
-In the following year, on 18 December 1889, Mackay and Ross, founded the Huelva Recreation Club, a sports club originally intended to provide physical recreation for the Rio Tinto mineworkers in order to improve their health.
+Inspired by Rio Tinto FC, Dr. William Alexander Mackay created the Sociedad de Juego de Pelota (Ball Game Society), which organized football and cricket games, usually between his compatriots living in Riotinto and crews of the British ships who docked in the port of Huelva, ranging from sailors to captains through officers.
+These matches were held in a large opposite the Gas Factory run by fellow Scotsman Charles Wilson Adam, who also played in some cricket matches himself.
+After a few years of consolidating these sports practices, they decided to take a further step, and on 18 December 1889, they were among the seven members who founded Huelva Recreation Club, a sports club originally intended to provide physical recreation for the Rio Tinto mineworkers to improve their health.